I have already discussed how one can

 devise a custom command.

-By inspecting the code behind consult-git-grep
+By inspecting the code behind consult-git-grep and consult-ripgrep the

 pattern is pretty clear: